evan-ravenelle/tf_skill_assessment/README.md

     - AWS TGW needs the IP of the AZ VNET Gateway
     - AZ VNET Gateway needs the IP of the TGW public VPN
     - See deploy instructions for details
+    - BGP settings were added to the Azure networking module VNET and local gateways
 - IP subnet ranges were selected for expandability and to ensure enough IP space; without knowing the requirements of the application, it's difficult to estimate what this requirement could be so went with the middle-path
 - There are no route tables, SGs, or NACLs configured.
-As I was running short on time I did not include these, but a proper solution should include these.
+As I was running short on time, I did not include these, but a proper solution should include these.

 ## Deploying
 -